Film Film Articles

 The other major action sequences were Necros’ (Andreas Wisniewski) attack of the MI6 compound, the car chase in the mountains, and all the stuff in Afghanistan.
 The action in Afghanistan was impressive.
 There was a long sequence that started with Kara and the Mujahideen attacking the Soviet airbase which leads to Bond and Kara hijacking a military plane.
 That sequence had the fight between Bond and Necros fighting each other as they hang out the back of a plane and ends with Bond and Kara driving out the plane just before it crashes.
 Wonderful stuff for a Bond film.

 In this film Bond also avoided action.
 An example of this was when Bond was taking control of the defection operation.
-He had to prove cover as a sniper and took Koskov to the gasworks so he could be smuggled out of the Eastern Bloc.
-There was still a bit of classic Bond humour in this sequence like when Bond told Koskov he was the first person smuggled out through the pipeline and Roiska (Julie T. Wallace) using her feminine assets to distract her supervisor.
+He had to prove cover as a sniper and took Koskov to the gasworks to smuggle him out of the Eastern Bloc.
+There was still a bit of classic Bond humour in this sequence like when Bond told Koskov he was the first person smuggled out through the pipeline and Roiska (Julie T. Wallace) used her feminine assets to distract her supervisor.

 The Living Daylights saw the first appearance of Caroline Bliss as Moneypenny.
 Bliss’s Moneypenny had a sexy teacher look because of her glasses, blouse, and hair pinned up, and she brought back the flirty relationship with Bond.
 She was shown to be a bit more than a secretary because Bond asks her to get information about Kara.